lzwjava/blog-source/_posts/2024-12-17-avoid-death-en.md

 Some people I know have died from cancer.
 These deaths were often the result of unhealthy behaviors.
 This has led me to become more health-conscious in recent years.
 I've written articles such as "Pay Attention to Food Freshness" and "Eat Fruits Instead of Snacks."
 Other advice I offer includes choosing more natural foods and exercising more.

-## Teach Kids to Be Careful
+## Caring for Family and Teaching Children About Safety

-Teaching kids to be cautious around strangers is unquestionable.
-Kids tend to be naive and easily trust others.
-Bad people and crimes will not disappear.
+Family well-being has a profound impact on us.
+Therefore, health and safety are of utmost importance to us.
+Teaching children to be wary of strangers is beyond doubt.
+Children are often innocent and easily trust others.
+However, there are still bad people and criminal acts in the world, so we must be vigilant.

 ## End